-I. The Education and Cultural Subcommittee meeting was called to order by Chair Timothy A. "Tim" McGinnis on Tuesday, April 22, 2025, in Room 110 of the Blatt Building.
-All subcommittee members (Chair McGinnis; Representative Phillip Bowers; Representative Paul Wickensimer; Representative Robert Williams) were present for all or a portion of the meeting.
-Representative Michael Rivers; was not present.
+I. The Education and Cultural Subcommittee meeting was called to order by Chair Timothy A. "Tim" McGinnis on Tuesday, April 29, 2025, in Room 108 of the Blatt Building.
+All subcommittee members (Chair McGinnis; Representative Phillip Bowers; Representative Michael Rivers; Representative Paul Wickensimer; Representative Robert Williams) were present for all or a portion of the meeting.